Congrats, mommy. You’ve made it so far! Can you believe your little one is getting ready to start solids? They grow up so fast [wipes tear from eye].

 Stand-Alone High Chairs

-A stand-alone chair is great if you have the space for an extra chair in your kitchen or dining room.
+A stand-alone is great if you have the space for an extra chair in your kitchen or dining room.
 You can easily move it around, even from room to room.
-Also, you don’t have to worry about damaging or staining your existing chairs, especially if your chairs are upholstered (eek!).
-Or white.
+Also, you don’t have to worry about damaging or staining your existing chairs, especially if your chairs are upholstered (eek!) or white.

 Here are the best stand-alone chairs in each price category, according to the mommies:

 $ — Ikea ANTILOP ~ $20 (say what?)

 ** Being discontinued by IKEA (huge mistake!!), but you still may be able to find it for a short while. — Meg